 Absolutely!
 I start my client screening process with a complimentary 15-minute discovery call where we can introduce ourselves and I can learn about your needs.
 From there, if you are interested in my design services, I start with my Design Consultation.
 During this consultation you will tell me all about your ideas, needs, style and budget.
 I will offer professional advice and suggestions.
-Following the consult, I will be able to put together a very detailed proposal based on how you would like to move forward, whether that is as a Full Service project, Designer on Call or with an Online Interior Design package.
-And for organization, I offer a 30-minute complimentary consultation for folks located within 10 miles of my location in South Boston.
+Following the consult, I will be able to put together a proposal based on how you would like to move forward, whether that is as a Full Service project or utilizing my Designer on Call packages.
+And for organization projects, I offer a 45-minute complimentary consultation for folks located within 10 miles of my location in South Boston.
 During the consultation we’ll review the space(s) that is in need of assistance, discuss your needs and any preliminary ideas you may have.
-Following the 30-minute consult, I will provide you with a range of hours in which the full service project(s) will require to complete.
-And if you’re not located within 10 miles of my address then I would ask for photos of the space(s) that need organization assistance and a brief background on what your dilemma is.
-We then hop on a complimentary 20-minute phone call to discuss how your organization project(s) can be tackled best.
+Following the 45-minute consult, I will provide you with a range of hours in which the project(s) will require for me to complete.
+If you’re not located within 10 miles of my address then I would ask for photos of the space(s) that need organization assistance and a brief background on what your dilemma is.
+We then hop on a complimentary 15-minute phone call to discuss how your organization project(s) can be tackled best.

 I love when clients are interested in both services!
 When a client is in interested in working together, we would complete a 15-minute complimentary discovery call to get to know each other and for me to understand what your needs are.
 From there I am able to put together a custom plan for next steps.
 If it's a single space, say your family room for example where you're looking to organize and redesign then we would tackle the organization first and then complete the design work.